Venue: Abbey House, Abbey Close, Abingdon OX14 3JE

 To receive declarations of disclosable pecuniary interests, other registrable interests and non-registrable interests or any conflicts of interest in respect of items on the agenda for this meeting.

-The minutes of the meeting on 6 December 2023 were agreed as a correct record, with the amend of a typographical error under ‘chair’s announcements’.
-The chair will sign the minutes as a correct record.
+The minutes of the South Scrutiny Committee meeting on 7August were agreed as a correct record and the chair would sign them as such.

 To review the attached scrutiny work schedule.
 Please note, although the dates are confirmed, the items under consideration are subject to being withdrawn, added to or rearranged without further notice.